Sabi (Korea): Busosanseong, or Sabi Fortress

-The fortress was built to protect the city from the sides that weren’t naturally protected by the surrounding mountains and river.
+The fortress was built to protect the city from the sides that weren't naturally protected by the surrounding mountains and river.
 It was built using a rammed-earth technique and had a perimeter of 2,495m, was 5 to 6m wide at the base, and was 3m high.
-Building sites, including a barracks for Baekje soldiers, as well as Gate Sites have been found within the fortress.
+Building sites, including a barracks for Baekje soldiers, as well as Gate Sites, have been found within the fortress.
 Two Gate Sites have been identified, the first, which was the main gate, was on the south side of the fortress, while the second one was on the east side.

-Jeongnimsa Temple
+Jeongnimsa

-The temple was located at the center of Sabi and is still located at the center of modern-day Buyeo.
-The temple included a central gate, a prayer hall, a lecture hall, and monks’ dormitories that were connected to the main buildings by linking corridors.
-The layout is believed to either have been “one pagoda and one prayer hall” or “one pagoda and two prayer halls.”
+The temple Jeongnimsa was located at the center of Sabi and is still located at the center of modern-day Buyeo.
+The temple included a central gate, a prayer hall, a lecture hall, and monks' dormitories that were connected to the main buildings by linking corridors.
+The layout is believed to either have been "one pagoda and one prayer hall" or "one pagoda and two prayer halls."

 The only thing still remaining of the temple is an 8.3m tall stone pagoda.
 The pagoda has Chinese characters carved into the surface of it.
-The writing is celebrating the Tang Dynasty’s victory over the Kingdom of Baekje and was put there by the commanding Tang general, Liu Renyuan.
+The writing is celebrating the Tang Dynasty's victory over the Kingdom of Baekje and was put there by the commanding Tang general, Liu Renyuan.

-Royal Tombs
+Royal tombs

-Outside the eastern part of the city wall, 7 tombs are located.
+Outside the eastern part of the city wall, seven tombs are located.
 The tombs are within mounds of hollowed earth and can be seen as semi-spheres on the hillside.
 They are arranged in two rows of three mounds, while one mound is located 50m to the north.

-The tombs are classified as stone chambers with a corridor and are divided into types based on what type of ceiling they have.
-The royal tombs of Sabi have three different types present: vault ceiling, hexagonal flat ceiling, and square flat ceiling.
+The tombs are classified as stone chambers with a corridor, and are divided into types based on what type of ceiling they have.
+The royal tombs of Sabi have three different types: vault ceiling, hexagonal flat ceiling, and square flat ceiling.